OhYash/KnowledgeDay/_posts/2020-11-02-psychedelics.md

 So, kids, lower the amount until you cross mid-adulthood ;-)

 ## Heroin
 Heroin is like salary.
 Heroin users instantly get a “rush,” and after a time, cannot experience any good feelings without it.
-This boy is usually taken via needle injection.
+This drug is usually taken via needle injection.
 Herion is a semi-synthetic substance that is extracted from the opium plant <sub><sup>(mm)</sup></sub>.

 A lot of people got their start by being prescribed a legal opioid painkiller, and then they crave for more.
 Well, who doesn't want to get rid of pain forever.